© Haßberge Tourismus | Foto: Ralf Schanze

 About halfway lies Burgkunstadt…

-From Lichtenfels it goes first through the lower gate and then up a few meters.
-From the top you have a nice view of the Banz Monastery, which is perched on a hill.
+From Lichtenfels you first go through the Lower Gate and then up a few meters in altitude.
+From above you have a nice view of the Banz Monastery, which sits enthroned on a hill.
 The rest of the stage is almost completely flat.
-The route takes you through a colorful meadow landscape and you always have the opportunity…
+The route takes you through a colorful meadow landscape and you always have…

 This stage takes you from the confluence of the Main and the Main-Danube Canal in Bischberg to Schweinfurt.
 The first half is slightly wavy, while the second half is completely flat.
 Although the mighty river has been made navigable, you will find plenty of pristine nature along the Main.
 For example…